Bond Group Entertainment:

 While I’d hoped to replace the pedestal sink with a little vanity, we ultimately decided it was more important to keep the space truly wheelchair-accessible, and to thus add storage elsewhere.

 Amy requested lockers in the bathroom so that she and others would have a place to stash workout gear and event clothing needed throughout the day.
-To maintain a clean look on the front and a slim footprint upon the floor, we used a modern locker system from Wayfair.
+To maintain a clean look on the front and a slim footprint upon the floor, we used a modern locker system.
 The single-doored units are great for hanging garments, whereas the divided dual-door unit is handy for corralling bath supplies and bags.

 To beautify the room, we added plants from Rolling Greens, along with the Skye Gold area rug from Loloi Rugs.
 The most striking addition is a large art print by my good friend Justina Blakeney.
 The artwork is entitled, “In Chorus,” and was released by Jungalow after the LA Women’s March in 2017, with initial proceeds going to benefit the Downtown Women’s Center of Los Angeles.